Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Coenzyme Q10

 Co-enzyme Q10 (CoQ10), also known as ubiquinone, is a naturally occurring antioxidant nutrient required for life.
 Coenzyme Q10 is necessary for cells to generate energy.
-This is done, primarily, in a part of the cell called the mitochondria, the cellular “powerplant” that generates energy in the body.
+This is primarily done in the mitochondria, the cellular “powerplant” that generates energy in the body.

-Since the heart is the most active of all organs, it produces and requires the most CoQ10 in order to meet its metabolic demands.
+Since the heart is the most active organ, it requires and produces the most CoQ10 to meet its metabolic demands.
 However, in those with cardiac disease, higher levels of CoQ10 are required to help optimize function.

-A 2015 double-blind, randomized controlled study of male Japanese athletes who took 600 mg of CoQ10 per day saw a significant reduction in diastolic blood pressure in those athletes after 10 days.
+A 2015 double-blind, randomized controlled study of male Japanese athletes who took 600 mg of CoQ10 per day showed that healthy blood pressure levels within the normal range were achieved after 10 days.

-Mayo Clinic also backs use of CoQ10 for high blood pressure as did a 2015 study in the Annals of Medicine.
-However, a 2016 study in Cochrane reviews did not see significant benefit in lowering blood pressure.
+Mayo Clinic also backs the use of CoQ10 for cardiovascular support, as did a 2015 study in the Annals of Medicine.
+However, a 2016 Cochrane review did not find a significant benefit for maintaining blood pressure.

 Suggested dose: 100 mg to 300 mg daily.
 Up to 600 mg may be beneficial.